 Seasonal Notes

-Our hours change with the climatic seasons – always weather permitting.
-(Call ahead if it is dumping snow, if the exodus traffic is heinous, or if we’ve got pea-soup smoke, just-in-case we’ve gone home.)
+Our hours are always a little "weather permitting".
+(Call ahead if it is dumping snow, if holiday exodus traffic is intollerable, or if we've got pea-soup smoke... just-in-case we've sent everyone home.)
 We change the hours here (on the website) and on independent Google, Yelp, Bing, Nextdoor, Tripadvisor, and Facebook sites.
-Apple gets its info “elsewhere”, even apple is unsure where, so Apple Maps and Siri usually have wrong hours, for every business, ALL the time.
+Apple gets its info "elsewhere", even apple is unsure where, so Apple Maps and Siri usually have wrong hours, for every business, ALL the time, it is a problem.

 Check Instagram or Facebook or the references page on this website for updates, informational sheets, class hand-outs and calendar updates.